relativitydev/relativity-trace-documentation/docs/user_documentation.md

     -   Term Searching (optional)

-    -   *SPECIFIC TO ARCHIVE*: Workspace Data Retention policy
+    -   *SPECIFIC TO ARCHIVE*: `Delete Documents Older Than Hours` setting

-Any data that is within the data retention policy (from the System Created On date/time) will not be deleted even if the document is included in the Searchable Set / Search Term
+Any document that is newer than the specified number of hours (based on System Created On date/time) will not be deleted even if the document is included in the Searchable Set / Search Term

-> **NOTE:** By default, the Data Archive Action will delete 1,000 documents per Run Interval.
-To adjust configurations so documents can be deleted more frequently, reach out to `support@relativity.com`

 **Action Configuration**

 `Document Delete Batch Size` - controls number of documents to delete at once

-`Delete Documents Older Than Hours` - controls age of a document (based on creation of document in Relativity) to delete
+`Delete Documents Older Than Hours` - controls age of a document (based on System Created On date/time) to delete

 ### Advanced Action Type